eurostat/NLP4Stat/Virtuoso Setup/README.md

     *  Go to the **system** environment variables and add C:\Program Files\OpenLink Software\Virtuoso OpenSource 7.2\bin and C:\Program Files\OpenLink Software\Virtuoso OpenSource 7.2\lib to the system PATH variable.
     *  Crete a new **system** variable VIRTUOSO_HOME with value C:\Program Files\OpenLink Software\Virtuoso OpenSource 7.2\

-* Open the ODBC Data Sources (64-bit) tool in control panel, go to Tab System DSN and create a new data source selecting the Virtuoso (Open Source) driver:
+* Open the ODBC Data Sources (64-bit) tool in control panel, go to Tab System DSN and create a new data source selecting the Virtuoso (Open Source) driver.
+Press Finish to start the configuration.

 ![Virtuoso setup3](Virtuoso_setup3.JPG).